 Generally, after school activities begin from Year 1.
-We do offer an optional swimming session to Reception children.
+We do offer an optional swimming session to Reception children, which is usually held after school on a Tuesday (to be confirmed).
 There is no cost for this activity, but children do need to be accompanied by an adult.
 It is a play based, fun and relaxed session where our swimming staff support children and parents in the pool to develop swimming technique and water confidence.
 Communications are sent, regarding this, after the start of the Advent Term, once children have settled in.

 The Den - After School Care (3.30 pm - 6.00 pm) After school, children can transfer to the 'Den' where care is offered, with additional charges beginning at 4.00 pm, until 6.00 pm.
 The Den is a supervised play session outside, if the weather allows, and if we are inside, various activities are provided, such as arts and crafts, Lego and small world.
 All children staying from 5.00 pm will be given a two-course hot cooked tea, the menu for which is displayed on the board in the foyer.
 If you wish, your child may be brought over to the Main School Reception at 6.00 pm, so that you can collect at the same time, and location, as an older sibling.
 After School care should be booked in advance with the Pre-Prep Secretary, or by signing up on the lists held in the Foyer.
 If you require last minute after school care, please speak directly with Pauline Timms.
+If you are needing to contact The Den after school, and the main switchboards are not available, the direct dial number is 07502 549130.